DigitalPhonetics/IMS-Toucan/README.md

 ## Training a Model 🦜

-Once you have a training pipeline built, training is super easy:
+Once you have a recipe built, training is super easy:

 ```
 python run_training_pipeline.py <shorthand of the pipeline>